olvlvl/doctrine-generators/README.md

 __olvlvl/doctrine-generators__ provides generators for [Doctrine][]'s hydrators and proxies.

-You can use these generators to create the hydrators and proxies required by your application before building its artifact or container, so its ready to be used as soon as it's deployed.
+You can use these generators to create the hydrators and proxies required by your application before building its artifact or container image, so it's ready to be used as soon as it's deployed.

 **Disclaimer**: Only MongoDB documents are currently supported.